The Adoptee Journey

 I’d heard of those women.
 The abused women.
 But I never thought I would be one of them.
 And secretly I was relieved.
 I finally had the evidence to get out of the relationship.
 The bruises on my body I could hide and I did.
 But this.
 This on my face I could not.
 I had spent two years trying to escape.
 Maybe now I could.

 It’s rare I suppose, that people get into a relationship that they never really wanted to be in from the beginning.
 But it had been the case for us.
 At the time, part of me felt grateful; finally someone respectable wanted to go out with me.
 Part of me felt isolated; he kept all my friends away from me because he said that they were bad influences.
 He wasn’t wrong about that, because we were all pretty fucked up.
 A crowd of wounded souls.
 Part of me felt trapped; he controlled me.
 Through his connections he found out where I was, what I was doing.
 I couldn’t be sure that his spies weren’t everywhere.
 And since he knew everything about me, my past, and my shame, he could easily manipulate my guilt and turn me into his unwilling and yet obedient sexual servant.
 We fought constantly, but I wasn’t strong enough to walk away.
 I had been brought up to be an object, and I made a good one.

 I had the relationship I thought I deserved.
-Abusive.
+It was abusive, but I never called it that.
+Not until much later.
 Why would anyone want to go out with me?
 And as our relationship continued in its sexually warped vein, my self esteem sank even further.

 It was years before I could walk past the place he worked.
 And 3 years after that especially not with the man I loved, my new husband – I was afraid for him and for me.
 Even though my ex and I ostensibly remained friends, it also took me years to realise that what had happened was awful.
 At the time of writing, it’s been over 10 years, but I can still feel the fear I experienced.